BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ![gswe_open_file_2.png](/tutorials/getting_started_with_se/gswe_open_file_2.png)

-Now you should see your workspace.
+Now you should see the `MYSEMOD` folder in your editor.
+This is your workspace.

 ![](https://lh7-us.googleusercontent.com/ZTy0cD3-wymnkpEj99udh1241KM3oJA2nYy0WmwXiIT-Rz6IxFbFdDLKwXsxWppM-MdtATFrNvCieQvlG8KijOWSV7Wyzw0klGSYZx5XVLvxbFkaeSG6JrGDPMYzeRvDKyb6Vg8u8S1BiepaZcitoBw)